 In a variety of ways, The Road is like the story of the "Good Samaritan."
 Man is willing to ignore the pleas of help by others, but Boy appeals to a higher moral compass.
 Meanwhile, Eli (perhaps inspired by the Bible's blind prophet) seeks God's voice and wonders if He is still listening.
 Similarly, in another post-apocalyptic film, The Book of Eli, a blind man wanders through a wasteland seeking purpose.
 Even if one does not believe in God, one has to believe in something.
 In the case of the Man, the Boy is his "God" and he will do anything to protect him.

 The Road is a careful balancing act between human depravity and hope.
 For much of the film, darkness prevails as people die and Man ultimately perishes.
 However, hope eventually prevails because of the Boy's "fire" and his fortitude.
-Indeed, the torch is passed on at the end of the story as the Boy embarks on a new life with his new family.
+Indeed, the torch is passed on as the Boy embarks on a new life with his new family.